5 Ways Ayurveda Can Help Make Pregnancy Easier

 Labor and delivery receive most of the attention during birth classes.
 But how does one prepare the body for the experience?
 Is it strength?
 Is it endurance?
 How do you connect your body and mind to allow both surrender and participation in your baby's birth?

-Daily prenatal exercises prepare the body to become both strong and supple.
-This will allow the body to open and help your baby journey through the birth canal, and it can also provide significant relaxation for the mind.
+Daily prenatal exercises, like massages, prepare the body to become both strong and supple.
+This will relax the body and allow it to open and help your baby journey through the birth canal, and it can also provide significant relaxation for the mind.

 In practice: Do an oil self-massage every day.
 You will be surprised on how many levels this simple act of self love will have an effect on you.
 This compassion can help develop the conversation between yourself and your body, which is of utmost importance during birth.
 Additionally, many common pregnancy complaints can be minimized with daily oil massage.